monsterdev914/WordPressPluginWhasAppValidation/README.md

    - Ensure proper file permissions (644 for files, 755 for directories)
    - Check that the web server can read the plugin files

+### Database Issues

+1. **Update Database Schema**:
+   - Go to WordPress Admin > Contact Form WhatsApp > Settings
+   - Click "Update Database" button to apply schema changes
+   - This ensures all new columns and tables are created

+2. **WhatsApp Country Code Issues**:
+   - Ensure the `whatsapp_country_code` column exists in the database
+   - Use the "Update Database" button in admin settings
+   - Check that the column is properly added to existing forms

+### Form Submission Issues

+1. **Security Check Failed**:
+   - Ensure nonce fields are properly included in forms
+   - Check that AJAX handlers are registered correctly
+   - Verify WordPress nonce verification is working

+2. **File Upload Issues**:
+   - Check file size limits (5MB maximum)
+   - Verify file types (PDF, DOC, DOCX only)
+   - Ensure upload directory permissions are correct
+   - Check PHP upload limits in server configuration

+3. **WhatsApp Validation Issues**:
+   - Verify Wassenger API credentials are correct
+   - Check API connection in admin settings
+   - Ensure phone numbers are in correct format
+   - Test with different country codes

 ### Common Solutions

 1. **Deactivate and Reactivate**: